-Professor Faizel Ismail has recently been appointed as Director Designate of the Nelson Mandela School of Public Governance.
+Professor Faizel Ismail is Director of the Nelson Mandela School of Public Governance.
 He currently teaches at the University of Cape Town, in the School of Economics, the Faculty of Law and in the Graduate School of Business.
 He has a PhD in Politics from the University of Manchester; an MPhil in Development Studies from the Institute of Development Studies (IDS), Sussex, and; BA and LLB Degrees from the University of Kwa-Zulu Natal (Pietermaritzburg) in South Africa.
 He was re-appointed to serve as the Chair of the International Trade Administration Commission (ITAC) for five years (2019-2023).
 He has served as the Ambassador Permanent Representative of South Africa to the WTO (2010-2014).
 Prior to this he was the Deputy Director General for International Trade and Economic Development (ITED) in the Department of Trade and Industry (dti).
 As South Africa’s Chief Trade Negotiator, since 1994, he led the new democratic South Africa’s trade negotiations with the European Union (EU), Southern African Development Community (SADC), Southern African Customs Union (SACU), and several other bilateral trading partners including the US, India, and Brazil.
 He was also South Africa’s Special Envoy on the South Africa-USA AGOA negotiations between January 2015 and June 2016.

 Carlos Lopes Carlos Lopes is an Honorary Professor at the Mandela School and current AU High Representative to support Member States in the negotiation of a new agreement with the European Union post-2020.
 Professor Lopes served as Executive Secretary of the United Nations Economic Commission for Africa.
 Prior to this, he was UN representative in Zimbabwe and Brazil, director for development policy at the UN Development Programme, Executive Director of UNITAR, Director of the United Nations System Staff College, former UN secretary-general Kofi Annan’s political director and visiting Professor at Sciences Po, Paris.